 To schedule an appointment, select "Schedule or Reschedule an Exam."
 Follow the prompts.
 Anyone who cannot keep an appointment should cancel their appointment online at drive.mn.gov with as much notice as possible so that appointment can be opened up for someone else.
 Please come prepared.
 Wear a face mask (required).
 Bring required documents.
 Know your social security number.
 Bring check, cash or money order to pay the instruction permit fee and the retesting fee, if applicable.
 There is a $10 test fee for third or subsequent knowledge tests after failing the first two.

-Road Tests: Parents, please know that scheduling the road test with Driver and Vehicle Services are often booked several weeks and sometimes months in advance depending on the testing location.
+Road Tests: Parents, please know that scheduling the road test with Driver and Vehicle Services is often booked several weeks and sometimes up to six months in advance depending on the testing location.
 Road tests at Minnesota Driver and Vehicle Services can be scheduled six months in advance.
 You should schedule a road test five to six months in advance because the appointments fill up fast and even if you have not received your behind-the-wheel instruction yet.
 If you wait to schedule your road test a month prior to wanting to take it, you may not be able to get an appointment.
 (You can and should register even if your child has not completed behind-the-wheel driving and received his/her white card yet.)
 We suggest you plan ahead and schedule your exam ahead of time to ensure you get it in a timely manner and meet the requirements set in place.
 To do so, go to: https://driverservices.dps.mn.gov/EServices/_/ or call the testing site.
 There is a $20 fee if the applicant fails to appear for a skills (road) test appointment or fails to cancel the appointment within 24 hours of the appointment time.

 Resources for Families